AdaCore/langkit/doc/tutorial.rst

    is installed in a standard location (for instance ``/usr`` on Unix systems), this will make this environment update unnecessary.

-If everything went fine so far, you should be able to run the ``parse`` test
+If everything went fine so far, you should be able to run the ``libkaleidoscopelang_parse`` test binary:
-binary:

 .. code-block:: text

-    $ ./build/obj-mains/libkaleidoscopelang_parse
+    $ libkaleidoscopelang_parse
     Parsing failed:
     <input>:1:1: Expected 'example', got Termination
     <null node>

 Great!
-This binary just tries to parse its command-line argument and displays the resulting AST.
+This binary just tries to parse its command-line argument and displays the resulting parse tree.
 The dummy language specification describes a language that allows exactly one "example" keyword:

 .. code-block:: text

-    $ ./build/obj-mains/libkaleidoscopelang_parse example
+    $ libkaleidoscopelang_parse example
     ExampleNode[1:1-1:8]

 Here, we have an ``ExampleNode`` which spans from line 1, column 1 to line 1,